OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/add-material-ui.md

 ## Install Material UI component library

-Install the library, react-jss is required for our integration with Gatsby:
+Integration with Gatsby requires that we install the library with react-jss:

 ```shell
 npm install --save @material-ui/core react-jss
 ```

 We also need a couple of helper files from the [Material UI + Gatsby example](https://github.com/mui-org/material-ui/tree/master/examples/gatsby) to make it easier to integrate this library into our project.
-Specifically the [withRoot.js](https://raw.githubusercontent.com/mui-org/material-ui/master/examples/gatsby/src/withRoot.js), and [getPageContext.js](https://raw.githubusercontent.com/mui-org/material-ui/master/examples/gatsby/src/getPageContext.js) components:
+They are the [withRoot.js](https://raw.githubusercontent.com/mui-org/material-ui/master/examples/gatsby/src/withRoot.js) and [getPageContext.js](https://raw.githubusercontent.com/mui-org/material-ui/master/examples/gatsby/src/getPageContext.js) components.
+Install as follows:

 ```shell
 cd src